 Looking beyond the U.S., we are advancing efforts to make trofinetide available in additional markets.
 Our pediatric investigation plan (PIP) has been agreed to with the pediatric committee of the European Medicines Agency (EMA), paving the way for an anticipated filing in the first quarter of 2025.
 In Japan, we held our first formal meeting with the Pharmaceuticals and Medical Devices Agency (PMDA) in the second quarter of 2024 to discuss our proposed clinical plan.
-And in Canada, we announced in April 2024 that our New Drug Submission was accepted for filing and granted priority review by Health Canada, potentially leading to an approval in that market around the end of this year.
+And in Canada, we announced in October 2024 that Health Canada granted marketing authorization of DAYBUE (trofinetide) for the treatment of Rett syndrome in adult and pediatric patients two years of age and older, making DAYBUE (trofinetide) the first and only drug approved in Canada for the treatment of Rett syndrome.